MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ### Basic Syntax

 In its most basic form, a dockerfile can be very simple.
 The following example creates a new image that includes IIS and a customized ‘hello world’ site.
 This example uses only three dockerfile instructions, FROM, RUN and CMD.
-This section will cover some basic Dockerfile instructions.
-For a complete list of dockerfile instructions, see [Dockerfile Reference on Docker.com] (https://docs.docker.com/engine/reference/builder/).
+Also note that a # can be used to add comments to the Dockerfile.
 ```
+# Sample Dockerfile

 FROM windowsservercore
 RUN dism /online /enable-feature /all /featurename:iis-webserver /NoRestart
 RUN echo "Hello World - Dockerfile" > c:\inetpub\wwwroot\index.html
 CMD [ "cmd" ]
 ```

+Here are the details for some basic Dockerfile instructions.
+For a complete list of dockerfile instructions, see [Dockerfile Reference on Docker.com] (https://docs.docker.com/engine/reference/builder/).

 ### FROM